 Lactose intolerance happens when your body has difficulty digesting lactose.
 Lactose is present in milk and foods which are made with milk.
-Lactose intolerance causes diarrhoea, tummy pains and bloating.
+Lactose intolerance causes diarrhoea, stomach ache and bloating.
 See the separate leaflet called Lactose Intolerance.

 Intolerance to food sugars

 Intolerance to sugars in certain foods can occur.
 Fructose intolerance is the most common.
 Foods high in fructose include dried fruit, honey, sucrose, onions and artichokes.
 Sorbitol is another sugar to which you can be intolerant.
 It is found in chewing gum and 'sugar-free' sweets.

 Check the leaflet of any medicines you are taking, as wind, gas or bloating can be side-effects.
 Metformin (a medicine for diabetes) and lactulose (a laxative) are well known to cause these symptoms.
 Antacids such as magnesium trisilicate help to combat indigestion but they can increase the amount of carbon dioxide produced in the stomach, and aggravate belching.

 Most people with gas-related symptoms have increased sensitivity to gas or have one of the causes of increased gas production mentioned above.
 However, occasionally these symptoms can be caused by diseases of the bowel.
 Sometimes, the illness can be short-lived.
 For example, acute gastroenteritis (also known as a 'tummy bug'), often caused by infection with a virus, can result in a short-term condition associated with increased gas.

 Occasionally, gas-related symptoms can be features of long-term diseases.
 All of them can cause at least one gas-related symptom (ie tummy pain, excess wind or bloating).